Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Key Features of Virtualmin

-• Package Management: Install and update packages using YUM or APT.
+• Install and manage packages using YUM or APT depending on your Linux flavor.

 Cons